xtoph85/SCXML-XQ/README.md

 We recommend BaseX 8.1.1: http://basex.org/

 ##Installation
-Checkout the repository and run the .bxs script in order to install the module.
+Checkout the git repository and run the .bxs script in order to install the module.
-Open the shell, change to the root directory of the repository and run the following command:
+Open the shell, change to the root directory of the repository on your disk and run the following command:

 basex repo_install.bxs